-Assignment 5.2 Use the PI-controller implemented in the Simulink model PI_angle.mdl.
-Try to find a PI-controller for controlling the angular position by trial and error with different values of K and T_I .
-Is a PI-controller sufficient for controlling the angular position? one values of it and it.
-Is a it is condoned sufficient for condoning the angular position.
+Assignment 5.2 Use the PI-controller implemented in the Simulink model $PI_angle.mdl$ .
+Try to find a PI-controller for controlling the angular position by trial and error with different values of K and $T_I$ .
+Is a PI-controller sufficient for controlling the angular position?

 Now switch to PID-control.
-Try to find appropriate values of the controller parameters of the PID-controller $G_R(s) = K(1 + \frac{1}{sT_I} + sT_D)$ Assignment 5.3 Try with the PID-controller, implemented in the Simulink model PID_angle Vary as before setpoint and watch the settling.
-Determine appropriate parameter values K , T_I , and T_D .
+Try to find appropriate values of the controller parameters of the PID-controller

+$$G_R(s) = K(1 + \frac{1}{sT_I} + sT_D)$$

+Assignment 5.3 Try with the PID-controller, implemented in the Simulink model PID\angle.mdl.
+Vary as before setpoint and watch the settling.
+Determine appropriate parameter values K, $T_I$ , and $T_D$ .
 Make a note of a set of good parameter values.

-Hint: To simultaneously determine three different parameters can be cumbersome and time-consuming.
+Hint: To simultaneously determine three different parameters can be cumbersome and timeconsuming.
 A simpler method to find a PID-controller is to first tune a PI- or PD-controller.
-In this case the PD-controller is preferable to start with.
-Then the third parameter (T_I or T_D) is introduced, so that its effect can be clearly visible in the behavior.
-From this mode, you can usually find a good set of parameters by moderate variations in K , T_I , and T_D .
+In this case the PD-controler is preferable to start with.
+Then the third parameter ( $T_I$ or $T_D$ ) is introduced, so that its effect can be clearly visible in the behavior.
+From this mode, you can usually find a good set of parameters by moderate variations in K, $T_I$ , and $T_D$ .

 Assignment 5.4 Starting now from this or these sets of controller parameters and description of each parameter as variations of it has the impact on the closed system.
-Make up a table where you either in words describing or by sketching step response, a picture of the mpact parameters.
+Make up a table where you either in words describing or by sketching step response, a picture of the impact parameters.